 Join us Thursdays at 6:30am in the Heritage cafe.
 We pray for our missionaries, global spiritual concerns and other ministry outreaches.
 We know it’s early, but coffee is available.
-Enter through the side door.
+Enter through the far west, side door.

 For more details contact Global Ministries.

 An innovative offender re-entry program for men and women returning to central Ohio.
 Offenders receive support and guidance as they navigate their journey from incarceration to independence both prior to release and after they return to the community.

 For more details, contact Debbi Roberts, Volunteer Leader or Christine Money, Executive Director, 614-477-1426.

 5 to 6 times per year

 The main emphasis is on sharing the Gospel and providing spiritual and prayer support for the inmates.
 Registration is required in order to be permitted into the prison and you must be 18 or older to participate.